Postgraduate Research

 The research centre Built and Human Environments encompasses a broad range of research facilities and researchers.
 Among them are teams at IGNITION Living Lab and THINKlab.

-At the IGNITION Nature Based Solutions (NBS) Living Lab research tackles the climate emergency using Green Infrastructure (GI) experimentation technologies.
+At the IGNITION Nature Based Solutions (NBS) Living Lab, research tackles the climate emergency using Green Infrastructure (GI) experimentation technologies.
 The Mayor of Greater Manchester, Andy Burnham, appraised the lab as “…epitomising the kind of vision and innovation that Greater Manchester does best. … right now we are at the forefront of a new industrial revolution in sustainable technologies here in the North West.”
-Living Lab is an exciting development at the University of Salford campus demonstrating cutting edge green infrastructure technologies that continue to provide data for further research on hydrology, biodiversity, heat transmission through the structures, as well as how people interact with those installed green infrastructures.
-More information on the IGNITION lab and its director Prof Hisham Elkadi
+Living Lab is an exciting development at the University of Salford campus demonstrating cutting edge green infrastructure technologies that continue to provide data for further research on hydrology, biodiversity and heat transmission through the structures, as well as how people interact with those installed green infrastructures.
+More information on the IGNITION lab and its director Prof Hisham Elkadi.

 THINKlab is a facility where research is produced that contributes to managing the effects of global warming, developing cities and economies sustainably, and determining how to best care for an ageing population.
 Because these areas are predominantly advantaged through innovative approaches through developments driven by governments, industry, and researchers, the THINKlab team collaborates with a range of academic and commercial partners.
 Individual project teams investigate questions on how Resilient Cities and Smart Cities are effectively developed with the help of the lab and its unique services and creative facilities.